 Which TV channel to watch today with your family?
 Where to go out to dinner with your friends?
 What venue to decide to host that party with your spouse?

 All these scenarios in our day to day life imply one thing.
 Negotiations!!

 Yes, negotiations are as much a part of our daily lives as of the business.
 The aim or focus of these negotiations do change.
 The goal is always to reach a consensus among the two parties involved.
-The question is, how do we always emerge successful out of these negotiations?
+The question is, how do we always come out successful out of these negotiations?
 How do we make negotiations fruitful and not turn them into bickering arguments?
 To understand this, let us dig a little deeper into the art of negotiation.

-Basically, negotiations can be of two types:
+Basically, negotiations can be of only two types:

 Positional negotiations are the ones where both parties take up extreme positions and then make compromises to reach a consensus.
 On the other hand, principled negotiations are where, the requirements of both the parties are clear, and the negotiation helps in fulfilling the needs or demands of both the parties.

 In simpler words, you can either argue with your wife to go to that Iron Man movie over the Twilight that she wants, or you can discuss the needs and settle down on Wonder Woman!!

 When it comes to business, both the types of negotiations are useful in different scenarios.
 To get into the details, let us first see different styles of negotiations.
 There are different ways in which you can approach a negotiation.
 These ways can be divided in the following ways:

 - Competing – An aggressive style, where the negotiator has to be the winner

 - Collaborating – The negotiator tries to create value and satisfy both the parties